1953–54 St. Francis Terriers men's basketball team

 The 1953–1954 St. Francis Terriers men's basketball team represented St. Francis College during the 1953–54 NCAA Division I men's basketball season.
 The team was coached by Daniel Lynch, who was in his sixth year at the helm of the St. Francis Terriers.
 The team was a member of the Metropolitan New York Conference and played their home games at the Bulter Street Gymnasium in their Cobble Hill, Brooklyn campus and at the II Corps Artillery Armory in Park Slope, Brooklyn.

 During the 1953–54 season the Terriers won their first regular season conference championship and participated in their first National Invitational Tournament reaching the Quarterfinals.
 Their participation in the NIT was more impressive considering they had the smallest student body of all schools ever selected and were the only school participating from the NYC area that year.
-The Terries first round victory over 20th ranked Louisville was considered a notable upset.
-The 1953–54 season also stands as the Terriers best record of all-time.
+The Terriers first-round victory over 20th ranked Louisville was considered a notable upset.
+The 1953–54 season also stands as the Terriers best record of all time.